| 20 min read

 Catering and foodservice

-• $55 billion is the total US catering market size in 2024, forecast to reach $71 billion by 2030 at a 5.2% CAGR.
+• $55 billion — the total US catering market size in 2024, forecast to reach $71 billion by 2030 at a 5.2% CAGR, driven by corporate events, institutional demand, and hybrid work.

-• $15.2 billion is the US corporate group meals service market size in 2024, forecast to expand to $25.3 billion by 2033 at a 6.5% CAGR.
+• $15.2 billion — the US corporate group meals service market size in 2024, forecast to expand to $25.3 billion by 2033 at a 6.5% CAGR.

 • 5.1% overall revenue increase experienced by restaurants with catering programmes from 2023 to 2024, outpacing the 3.3% average industry revenue growth.